 See below or click here to download it to your computer.

 Perlmutter Fellows is a four-year community leadership development and academic enhancement program designed to help students discover and develop an understanding of the many social justice issues plaguing our society.
-Run by the faculty of the Jewish Studies Program, Perlmutter Fellows begin their journey at CofC as freshmen selected via an application and an interview process.The Perlmutter Fellows Program is named in honor of former Jewish Studies Program Director, Dr. Martin Perlmutter, and his four decades of service to the College of Charleston.
+Run by the faculty of the Jewish Studies Program, Perlmutter Fellows begin their journey at CofC as freshmen selected via an application and an interview process.The Perlmutter Fellows Program is named in memory of former Jewish Studies Program Director, Dr. Martin Perlmutter, and his four decades of service to the College of Charleston.

 Dr. Martin Perlmutter